 Transactive Energy, as defined by the GridWise Architecture Council, is "[a] system of economic & control mechanisms that allows the dynamic balance of supply & demand across the entire electrical infrastructure using value as a key operational parameter."
-It captures the ongoing evolution from a centralized generation, transmission and distribution system to a complex two-way power flow enabled system that allows energy transactions at all levels of the value chain.
-A multitude of stakeholders and their resources including smart homes, smart buildings, and industrial sites engage in automated market trade with other resources at the distribution system level and with aggregation or representation in the bulk power system.
+It captures the ongoing evolution from a centralized generation, transmission and distribution system to a complex two-way power-flow-enabled system that allows energy transactions at all levels of the value chain.
+A multitude of stakeholders and their resources including smart homes, smart buildings and industrial sites engage in automated market trade with other resources at the distribution system level and with aggregation or representation in the bulk power system.
 Communications are based on prices and energy quantities through a two-way market-based negotiation.
 A number of technologies and process improvements will be needed before transactive energy exchanges become commonplace, but establishing the communications network is arguably the first and most important step toward realizing value creation by expanding transactions.
+This section briefly discusses why the evolution toward transactive energy is important, the types of systems that are starting to appear, and the importance of communications protocols and data access in enabling transactive energy.

-1. Why the Evolution Toward Transactive Energy is Important
+1. Why the Evolution toward Transactive Energy Is Important

 Resources at the distribution level are operated by devices that are optimized economically by a local intelligent controller that is administered by the user or an aggregator charged with representing the user's interest.
-The local controller receives transactive information and utilizes the user preferences to operate or acquire resources to match supply and demand.
+The local controller receives transactive information and utilizes user preferences to operate or acquire resources to match supply and demand.
 These resources are part of a marketplace that allows market transactions to occur at the appropriate level in the value chain.
-The local controller communicates with the marketplace the resource availability based on user preferences and the willingness to pay if it's a consuming device, and the price point to produce if it is a producing device.
-All resources participate in the market by communicating their forecast to a range of price levels thereby enabling the market mechanism to determine the price for the required balance of supply and demand.
+The local controller communicates with the marketplace the resource availability based on user preferences and the willingness to pay, if it is a consuming device, and the price point to produce, if it is a producing device.
+All resources participate in the market by communicating their forecast to a range of price levels, thereby enabling the market mechanism to determine the price for the required balance of supply and demand.

 The use of transactive energy systems that effectively optimize many DERs that have the power to produce or consume electricity concurrently requires improved active control and monitoring functionality.
 Modern energy management systems are improving and already have the capability to provide automation and control for a multitude of DERs.
 Transactive energy uses the mechanisms of control and monitoring in energy management to achieve value creation through mutually beneficial exchange.
-Realizing the promise of transactive energy is a natural next step in advancing energy management systems especially at the distribution level involving energy producing customers.
+Realizing the promise of transactive energy is a natural next step in advancing energy management systems, especially at the distribution level involving energy-producing customers.